 Creating your very own pumpkin puree at home is quite easy.
 Roast sliced raw pumpkins in the oven for around forty to sixty minutes, then puree them using a blender, and you’re done!
 This way, you can ensure that your dog gets the benefits of natural fiber without any unnecessary additives.
 Storing pumpkins properly in the freezer will make them last for approximately four to five months, allowing you to have a convenient supply of pumpkin puree whenever your dog needs it.

 So, if you want to provide your dog with a healthy source of fiber, making pumpkin puree at home is an excellent option.
 It’s a safe and effective way to support your pet’s digestive health while avoiding the potential drawbacks of some commercial pet foods.

 Yes, pumpkin seeds are healthy treats for dogs.
 Unlike other fruit seeds, pumpkin seeds are non-toxic to dogs and are great sources of fatty acids and antioxidants.
 These nutrients are great at preventing bladder or kidney stones from developing in a dog’s urinary system.

 Crushing pumpkin seeds is recommended to lower the risk of choking and digestive blockage.
 If you opt to feed your dog the seeds whole, do it one at a time.

-Limit the serving you give to your dog as they are high in fat.
-Letting him gorge on them will lead to diarrhea and an upset stomach.
+Limit the serving you give to your dog, as they are high in fat.
+Letting him gorge on them will lead to diarrhea, an upset stomach, and weight gain.